 - If using a school device, it is possible for the district to monitor usage.

-Also as always, if you have questions or concerns around student technology use, please feel free to reach out to your building dean, assistant principal, principals, or media specialist.
+If you have questions or concerns around student technology use, please feel free to reach out to your building dean, assistant principal, principal, or media specialist.
 We stand ready to partner with you on solutions.

 Healthy Digital Choices